SP4CEBARsystems/Hotbar-Shortcuts-for-Minecraft/README.md

 HOW TO USE
 1. download AutoHotKey from https://www.autohotkey.com/, and install it
 2. download this program (the file that ends with ".ahk")
-3. open the program in AutoHotKey
+3. open the program in AutoHotKey to run it
-4. Open a Minecraft creative world
+4. open a Minecraft creative world to use it

 IN MINECRAFT
 press V to toggle between six of minecraft's hotbars (3 to 8)